Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

-\begin{proof} In order to prove this lemma, we consider all augmented graph structures that are induced by the provided perfect interventions.
+\begin{proof} In order to prove this lemma, we consider all augmented graph structures that are induced by the provided interventions on the instantaneous causal graph.
 Specifically, given a graph $G=(V,E)$ with $V$ being its vertices and $E$ its edges, and a set of binary intervention targets $I=\{I_1,...,I_{|V|}\}$, we construct an augmented DAG $G'=(V', E')$, where $V'=V$ and $E'= E\setminus \{ \{\paG{V_i} \to V_i\}|i=1,...,|V|,I_i=1\}$.
 In other words, the augmented graph $G'$ has all its input edges to intervened variables removed.
 An example for a graph of three variables and its three single-target interventions is shown in \cref{fig:appendix_proof_intervention_augmented_graphs}.

-A representation function in the disentanglement class $\disentanglementClass^{*}$ must model the optimal likelihood for \textit{all} intervention-augmented graphs of its originally learned graph $\hat{G}$, since it cannot achieve lower likelihood for any of the graphs than the ground truth.
+A representation function in the class $\disentanglementClass^{*}$ must model the optimal likelihood for \textit{all} intervention-augmented graphs of its originally learned graph $\hat{G}$, since it cannot achieve lower likelihood for any of the graphs than the ground truth.
 For every pair of variables $C_i,C_j$, assumption~\assumptUniqueIntv{} (\cref{sec:appendix_necessity_assumptions_unique_interventions_targets}) ensures that there exist one out of three possible experiment sets: (1) we observe $I^t_i=1,I^t_j=0$ and $I^t_i=0, I^t_j=1$, (2) $I^t_i=0,I^t_j=0$, $I^t_i=1,I^t_j=0$, and $I^t_i=1, I^t_j=1$, or (3) $I^t_i=0,I^t_j=0$, $I^t_i=0,I^t_j=1$, and $I^t_i=1, I^t_j=1$.
-In all cases, there exist at least one augmented graph in which $\zpsi{i}\indep \zpsi{j}$ since (2) and (3) observe joint interventions on both variables.
-In (1), a constant connection between the two variables would require both edges $C_i\to C_j$ and $C_j\to C_i$ in the graph which is not acyclic.
-Under the augmented graph, where $\zpsi{i}\indep \zpsi{j}$, the optimal likelihood can only be achieved if $\zpsi{i}$ is actually independent of $\zpsi{j}$, thus not containing any information about $\sdep(C_j)$.
+In all cases, there exist at least one augmented graph in which $C_{i}^t\indep C_{j}^t$, and hence $\zpsi{i}^t\indep \zpsi{j}^t$, must hold since (2) and (3) observe joint interventions on both variables ($I^t_i=1, I^t_j=1$).
+In (1), a constant connection between the two variables would require both edges $C_i\to C_j$ and $C_j\to C_i$ to be present in the graph, which implies a cycle in a graph violating our acyclicity assumption~\assumptGraph{}.
+Under the augmented graph, where $\zpsi{i}^t\indep \zpsi{j}^t$, the optimal likelihood can only be achieved if the distribution of $\zpsi{i}^t$ is actually independent of $\zpsi{j}^t$, thus not containing any information about $\sdep(C_j)$.
 The same holds for $\zpsi{j}$.
-Hence, a representation function in the disentanglement class $\disentanglementClass^{*}$ must disentangle the minimal causal variables in the latent space. \end{proof}
+Hence, a representation function in the class $\disentanglementClass^{*}$ must identify the minimal causal variables in the latent space. \end{proof}